AiForAgriculture/aiforagriculture.github.io/assets/pages/design_thinking.md

     - “How Might We” Questions
     - *Affinity Diagrams?

-1. Problem statement with *Double Diamond Strategy
+1. Problem statement with *"Double Diamond Strategy"
     -  Discover, Define, Deliver, and Develop
     - PROBLEM STATEMENT FORMAT
         - [The name of your proto-persona]